 The holiest month in the Islamic calendar is Ramadan.
 The time of Ramadan is determined by the sighting of a new moon.
 Ramadan remembers the month when Allah revealed the Quran to the Prophet Muhammad.

-In 2019, Ramadan is celebrated from May 5th to June 4th.
+In 2020, Ramadan is celebrated from the evening of April 23rd to the evening of May 23rd.
 During that time, the world’s Muslim population will fast each day from sunrise to sunset.
 Fasting during the month of Ramadan is one of five pillars of Islam.
 Before sunrise a meal may be taken (Suhoor) and then the fast is broken after sunset (Iftar).
 Often the meal includes dates, dried apricots, complex carbohydrates (e.g., wheat, oats, lentils), grilled meat, and milk-based puddings.

 During the month of Ramadan, Muslims are encouraged to dress conservatively and at the very least ensure shoulders and knees are well covered during the Holy Month.
 Listening to music is acceptable but it may not be loud.
 During the daylight hours, they are not to engage in anything that satisfies the human appetites e.g., smoking, sex, gossip, food or drink.
 Ramadan is a time of fasting, of purification.
 Muslims fast as an act of worship, a chance to get closer to Allah and a way to become more compassionate to those in need.